Did you know that there are fewer human cells in our body than bacterial cells?

 Mental Health Link

 In conclusion, the second genome is a vital and under-researched part of what makes us human.
-In a world with rising antibiotic resistance and fewer new antibiotics being found each year, medicine utilising the gastrointestinal fauna is essential, such as dietary supplements, and could be one of the most progressive advancements in medicine since penicillin was discovered in 1928 and hence needs to be researched and understood more, so scientists can manipulate it further.
+In a world with rising antibiotic resistance and fewer new antibiotics being found each year, medicine utilising the gastrointestinal fauna is essential.
+It could be one of the most progressive advancements in medicine since penicillin was discovered in 1928 and hence needs to be researched and understood more, so scientists can manipulate it further.